-Ecology; invasive species as threats to biodiversity; the application of ecological research to conservation issues
+Expertise: Ecology; invasive species as threats to biodiversity; the application of ecological research to conservation issues.

-Position: Honorary Professor, Fenner School of Environment and Society, The Australian National University
+Position: Honorary Professor, Fenner School of Environment and Society, The Australian National University.

 Professor Lonsdale is an ecologist with over 40 years of experience, especially in the application of ecological research to conservation issues.
-He has specialised in invasive plant and animal species as threatening processes. including chairing the Technical Reference Group reporting on the impact of feral horses in Kosciuszko for the NSW Government in 2016.
+He has specialised in invasive plant and animal species as threatening processes, including chairing the Technical Reference Group reporting on the impact of feral horses in Kosciuszko for the NSW Government in 2016.
 Much of his career was spent in leadership roles with CSIRO, where he was Chief of the Division of Entomology (2006-2010), Chief of Ecosystem Sciences (2010-2013), and leader of CSIRO's Biodiversity Portfolio (2010-2014).
-He was inaugural co-chair of the multidisciplinary expert panel of IPBES, a platform set up in 2014 under the UNEP, to conduct global biodiversity assessments.
+He was inaugural co-chair of the multidisciplinary expert panel of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), a platform set up in 2014 under the UNEP, to conduct global biodiversity assessments.
 To form this oversight panel he helped forge a team from a diverse disciplinary mix of ecologists, taxonomists, social scientists, economists, and Indigenous Knowledge experts.
 Professor Lonsdale also has a strong record of publications in ecology, biodiversity, and invasive species, and chaired the Editorial Board of The Conversation, prior to retirement from CSIRO in 2014.

-Ms Penny Wood
+Ms Penney Wood

-Biology, wildlife management, conducting biological research and applying ecological knowledge Expertise:

-to species management
+Expertise: Biology, wildlife management, conducting biological research and applying ecological knowledge to species management